Introduction to StarWind Virtual SAN for vSphere

 4. On the left sidebar, click Networking.

-Here, Management IP address of the StarWind Virtual SAN Virtual Machine, as well as IP addresses for iSCSI and Synchronization networks can be configured.
+Here, the Management IP address of the StarWind Virtual SAN Virtual Machine, as well as IP addresses for iSCSI and Synchronization networks can be configured.

 Add the IP settings needed to the file:

-7. Change NTP server settings if required:
+11. Change System time and NTP settings if required:

 Configuring StarWind Management Console